 At Key Stage 4 we offer the Edexcel GCSE in Computer Science, and at Key Stage 5 the AQA A Level in Computer Science.
 Both are highly regarded and technical qualifications in Computer Science and allow a seamless progression to a Computer Science related degree.

 In terms of future careers, students will be well prepared to pursue career paths that directly require technical IT skill e.g. software designers and developers (programmers) or technical support and network engineers.
 But equally, should they choose other career paths, they will find they also have the necessary IT skills to support or enhance their work.

 Design and Technology has evolved incredibly over the past decade.
 The historical perception of it being solely a practical subject has long gone.
-Students are now more innovative designers: skilled in graphics, consumer profiling, prototyping, etc. Today’s students are more visually articulate than their predecessors; we strive to harness their creativity and visual literacy.
+Students are now more innovative designers: skilled in graphics, consumer profiling, prototyping and fully versed in the theoretic study which underpins design decisions.
+Today’s students are more visually articulate than their predecessors; we strive to harness their creativity and visual literacy.
 Whether it be James Dyson’s endless prototyping or Elon Musk’s drive for the most innovative production methods, the work of famous designers and entrepreneurs has become integral to our teaching content and students’ understanding of Design Technology and its importance in the world.